 In this article, you will learn the number of amps the average treadmill uses.
-This information will help you connect the right dedicated circuit to the exercise device to ensure that your home gym is safe from electrical shortages and is expertly optimized!
+This information will help you connect the unit to the proper dedicated circuit to the exercise device to ensure your home gym is expertly optimized and safe from electrical shortages!

 How Many Amps Does a Treadmill Draw?

-For each hour you spend running on your treadmill, you will use 15 to 20 amps of electricity.
-A couple of factors determine the amount of electricity you will consume at the end of the day, including your weight, the size and functionality of the appliance, and how long you spend on it.
+You see, the usual energy consumption of an energy-efficient treadmill is about 600 to 700 watts.
+A couple of factors determine the amount of electricity you will consume at the end of the day, including your weight, the size and functionality of the appliance, how much the manufacturer has invested in making the appliance energy efficient, and how much you use it, among other factors.

 How Many Amps Does a NordicTrack Treadmill Use?